 BOD Surcharges & Your Water Bill

 Did your business receive an expensive water bill and you’re not sure why?
-It might be because of surcharges associated with Biological Oxygen Demand or Total Suspended Solids.
+It might be because of surcharges associated with Biological Oxygen Demand (BOD Surcharges) or Total Suspended Solids.
 Your local water utility uses both metrics to determine whether your business needs to pay a surcharge to cover the cost of additional cleanup for your business’s wastewater.

 What is Biological Oxygen Demand?